 Rotate service account keys to reduce security risk caused by leaked keys.

-Use uploaded keys to let keys expire automatically.
+Use expiry times to let keys expire automatically.

 Provide alternatives to creating service account keys